 Only Presidential White House Wedding

-Grover Cleveland was the second US president to begin his administration as a bachelor (James Buchanan was the first).
-However, he would become the only one to begin his term single and end it married.
+Grover Cleveland was the second U.S. President to begin his administration as a bachelor.
+He would become the only one to begin his term as a single man and end it married.
 For the first fourteen months of his term, his sister Rose Elizabeth served as the official White House hostess.

 Described as a private and somewhat abrasive man, President Grover Cleveland was a 49-year-old bachelor when he entered the White House.
-Mothers around the nation sought to introduce their daughters to the president.
-He had other plans though, and would respond to questions about his marriage plans with, “I’m waiting for my wife to grow up.”
+Mothers around the nation sought to introduce their daughters to the President.
+However, he had other plans, and would respond to questions about his marriage plans with, “I’m waiting for my wife to grow up.”

 President Cleveland then shocked the nation on May 28, 1886, when he announced that he would marry Frances at the White House within the week.
 Reporters soon followed Frances everywhere as she made wedding arrangements, and newspapers were filled with the smallest details about the nuptials.